 Sailing New Caledonia's World Heritage Lagoon

-Sailing North/West of Noumea
+Sailing North/West of Nouméa

-Eastwards to the Loyalty islands
+Eastwards to the Loyalty Islands

 Sailing Season and Climate

-Navigating New Caledonia's Inshore Waters
+Navigating New Caledonia's Inshore Water

-The boat was very good, in good condition, very clean and tidy and well equiped.
+Rating: 4 / 5The boat was very good, in good condition, very clean and tidy and well equiped.
 Only one small problem, we had a lot of rain and the only table that would seat 8 was outside so having dinner inside meant that someone had to stand.

 Difficult to pick one place above the rest.
 We were a little disappointed at the Isle of Pines that the locals have the place sown up.
 But we enjoyed the whole trip.
 Navigation was not as difficult as i was led to believe.
 The water maker on the boat made a huge difference and because there were eight of us we had a party every night.
 Lionel, New Zealand, Aug 17th, 2019